Unsupervised Learning of Visual Representations by Solving Jigsaw Puzzles: Introduction

 A fundamental difference between \cite{Carl2015} and \cite{Gupta15,agrawalCM15} is that the former method uses single images as the training set and the other two methods exploit multiple images related either through a temporal or a viewpoint transformation.
 While it is true that biological agents typically make use of multiple images and also integrate additional sensory information, such as ego-motion, it is also true that single snapshots may carry more information than we have been able to extract so far.
 This work shows that this is indeed the case.
 We introduce a novel self-supervised task, the \emph{Jigsaw puzzle reassembly} problem (see Fig.~\ref{fig:puzzle}), which builds features that yield high performance when transferred to detection and classification tasks.

 We argue that solving Jigsaw puzzles can be used to teach a system that an object is made of parts and what these parts are.
-The association of each separate puzze tile to a precise object part might be ambiguous.
+The association of each separate puzzle tile to a precise object part might be ambiguous.
 However, when all the tiles are observed, the ambiguities might be eliminated more easily because the tile placement is mutually exclusive.
 This argument is supported by our experimental validation.
 Training a Jigsaw puzzle solver takes about $2.5$ days compared to $4$ weeks of \cite{Carl2015}.
 Also, there is no need to handle chromatic aberration or to build robustness to pixelation.
 Moreover, the features are highly transferrable to detection and classification and yield the highest performance to date for an unsupervised method.
-In object classification these features lead to the best accuracy ($38.1\%$) when compared to other existing features trained via self-supervised learning on the ILSRV 2012 dataset.
-Moreover, these features used as pre-training in the Fast R-CNN pipeline \cite{fastrcnn} achieve $51.8\%$ mAP for detection and $68.6\%$ for classification on PASCAL VOC 2007.
-This performance is close to that obtained in the supervised case by AlexNet \cite{KrizhevskyIH12} ($56.5\%$ mAP for detection and $78.2\%$ in classification).